 While the gambling business has many similarities with mainstream business, there are some differences.
 The importance of strategic planning, consumer and organizational buyers, segmentation, target marketing and assessing the environment that surrounds and impacts the casino will be examined.
 The course also will examine the historical impacts of the gambling business on present-day marketing and promotion.

 Weekly online discussions reflect industry-wide operational concerns and provide an authentic basis for problem solving and decision making.
 Additional articles assist to present Canadian, American and international perspectives on marketing in the gaming industry.
 A case study approach of casino marketing examples will form the foundation of the weekly discussions.
 A final assignment will allow students to develop customized responses to a casino case study that can reflect the special nature of the environment in which they operate professionally and/or reside.
+This course is designed for entry-level managers and those aspiring to be in gaming management positions.

 - Review the external and internal forces that affect a typical casino